ulfgebhardt/issue-templates/README.md

 - Have visual cues using emoji icons to make it easier to identify contents
 - Limited to 7 different templates covering most use cases for small teams

-This Repo also includes a Pullrequest template.
+This Repo also includes a Pullrequest template and a workflow to lint Pullrequest titles.

 ## Labels